How Greenville Technical Charter High School Uses PlaneEnglish to Train the Next Generation of Pilots

 PlaneEnglish fits naturally into that progression, transforming textbook phraseology into hands-on communication skills aligned with FAA Airman Certification Standards (ACS).

-Learn more about the ARSim App →
+Learn more about ARSim.

 Every classroom faces the same challenge: meeting students where they are.
 PlaneEnglish’s AI-driven feedback and self-paced learning make that possible.
 Students can move at their own speed, advancing quickly through lessons they grasp or revisiting those that need extra practice.

-The app’s instant feedback mimics the reward mechanics of gaming, turning training into a motivating loop of listen, speak, correct, repeat.
+The software’s instant feedback mimics the reward mechanics of gaming, turning training into a motivating loop of listen, speak, correct, repeat.
 Students hear their responses scored in real time, allowing them to build mastery through repetition and reflection.

 This isn’t just educational tech, it’s career-relevant training that prepares future pilots, mechanics, and controllers to communicate clearly and confidently.